 Because of his destructive nature, Iago is associated with metaphors of corruption, disease and poison throughout the play.
 Most importantly, he poisons Othello’s mind in a very insidious manner and he relishes the pain he inflicts and causes.
 “Dangerous conceits are in their natures poison Which art the first are scarce found to distance…” (iii.3.329) The metaphors of poison is indicative of his manipulative and deceitful character.
 Also, he is often in darkness which reflects his disruptive tendencies.

-Iago manipulates the characters by winning and abusing their trust and by pretending (dissembling) often for the sake of it.
-He manipulates the women, Desdemona, Emilia and Bianca, which reveals his misogynist streak.
-The women become victims of Iago’s scheming.
+Furthermore, Iago’s attitude towards the women, Desdemona, Emilia and Bianca reflects the Venetian misogynistic streak.
+The women become playthings in Iago’s scheme for revenge.
 Iago says he can only stand a quiet woman, “never loud”, who will “ne’er disclose her mind”.
-He has a low opinion of women but also wants to degrade them.
+He has a low opinion of women and a tendency to degrade them.
 His reference to “clyster-pipes” is crude; he refers to Desdemona as “land carrack” (1.2.50) and one who is “full of game” (II.3.19) Iago exploits Emilia’s position with Desdemona, and skilfully uses the handkerchief to provide the necessary proof that O seeks; he pesters Emilia for the handkerchief and unknowingly she betrays her mistress when this handkerchief is planted in Cassio’s room.
 Iago also changes Roderigo from a love-torn person into a possible murderer.
 He takes advantage of Brabantio’s ignorance to insult and offend him.
 The word “robbed” relating to his daughter’s marriage to Othello suggests that Desdemona is like physical goods.

 If the Moor appears to be an unreliable judge of character, then Iago is the opposite and is particularly poisonous because he anticipates and rejoices in each character’s downfall.
 He senses Othello’s vulnerabilities and knows a small amount of proof will set Othello’s jealousy on fire.